schmoelder/diss/doc/03_methods_software_design/07_software_licenses.md

 And without validation, it's difficult to build further on such results reliably.

 Because intellectual property is protected through copyright laws and licenses, and there are tools available that remove many of the technical limitations to publishing software, more scientific software should be made open to everyone.
-Sharing knowledge and providing people with access to tools is the most effective ways to promote innovation and collaboration, particularly in a time of global inequality.
+Sharing knowledge and providing people with access to tools is the most effective way to promote innovation and collaboration, particularly in a time of global inequality.